m-bakshi/cervical-cell-classification-CNN/README.md

 - Used EarlyStopping with restore_best_weights=True
 - Result: 96.92% test accuracy

-Class Weights
-SIPakMed has unequal class sizes: Superficial-Intermediate has 90 images, Koilocytotic only 38.
+**Class Weights -** SIPakMed has unequal class sizes: Superficial-Intermediate has 90 images, Koilocytotic only 38.
 I used compute_class_weight('balanced') from sklearn to handle the imbalance and prevented the model from ignoring minority classes.

 **4. Model evaluation -**
 - Evaluated on the unseen test set (196 images).